SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  The post suggests there's PowerShell cmdlets you can use instead to do the same as the <code>control.exe</code> method but on a per-user basis instead. <a href="https://docs.microsoft.com/en-gb/powershell/module/internationalcmdlets" target="_blank" rel="noreferrer noopener">You can find them here</a>.
+                  The post suggests there's PowerShell cmdlets you can use instead to do the same as the <code>control.exe</code> method but on a per-user basis instead.
+[You can find them here](https://docs.microsoft.com/en-gb/powershell/module/internationalcmdlets).
                 </p>

                 <p>
-                  If you're interested in pursuing the LXP and <code>control.exe</code> method then it might useful for you to know all the <a rel="noreferrer noopener" href="https://docs.microsoft.com/en-gb/windows/win32/intl/table-of-geographical-locations" target="_blank">Geo IDs</a> and <a rel="noreferrer noopener" href="https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/available-language-packs-for-windows#language-packs" target="_blank">language / region IDs</a> too, which sadly were also not mentioned in the blog.
+                  If you're interested in pursuing the LXP and <code>control.exe</code> method then it might useful for you to know all the [Geo IDs](https://docs.microsoft.com/en-gb/windows/win32/intl/table-of-geographical-locations) and [language / region IDs](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/available-language-packs-for-windows#language-packs) too, which sadly were also not mentioned in the blog.
 These are needed for modifying the XML.
                 </p>

                 <p>